ChaitanyaSihare/store/README.md

 If you ever want to distribute it more widely, that needs a signed release build — a different, slightly more involved step.

-## Honest caveats

-- I wrote this against the current `@capacitor-community/sqlite` and `@capacitor/camera` APIs, but I haven't been able to run the actual Android build in this environment — the first CI run may surface a version mismatch or a missing native permission that needs a small fix.
-If `assembleDebug` fails, the error message in the Actions log will point at what to adjust, and I can help you fix it from that log.
-- Camera permission on Android is normally auto-merged into the manifest by the Camera plugin, but if the photo picker doesn't prompt correctly on first install, that's the first place to check.
-- Images are stored as base64 text inside the SQLite row for simplicity.
-  Fine for a few hundred–2000 items with modest photo sizes; if the app ever feels slow to save, the next step is switching image storage to the filesystem (saving a file path instead of the image itself) — I can do that upgrade without changing anything else.